The Ultimate Guide to Trading Card Grading

 What Is Card Grading?

-Think of it this way: a raw card is like a car you're trying to sell without any inspection.
-A graded card is like that same car, but it comes with a detailed report from a trusted mechanic, telling everyone exactly what shape it's in.
-It just makes things clearer for everyone involved.
+Think of it this way: a standard card is like a car being sold without inspection.
+A graded card, however, is like a car that comes with a detailed report card from a trusted mechanic, giving everyone clarity about its condition.

 Importance Of Card Grading